 How to Develop Key Risk Indicators (KRIs) to Fortify Your Business

 Risk management, compliance, and internal audit professionals are well versed in finding ways to help organizations manage risk.
-Risk identification and assessment processes should be iterative and dynamic.
+From employing Enterprise Risk Management or ERM best practices, to responding to real time disruptions, risk professionals have many tools in their proverbial toolbox — and they need them.
+Risk identification and assessment processes need to be iterative and dynamic.
 Auditors need to revise risk assessments and modify risk responses and audit procedures throughout fast-changing and complex circumstances.

 To help your company manage emerging threats and better prepare for the future, it’s vital that you and your team develop Key Risk Indicators (KRIs).
-This helps to safeguard your organization from the various types of risks that can sidetrack its plans.
+This helps to safeguard your organization from the various types of risks that can sidetrack its plans, and even point to early warning signs of major disruptions.
 Safeguarding activities include:

 • Developing a thorough understanding of each potential risk exposure.